 This client requested self-supporting shelves for his collection of unopened vintage record albums.
-The room is large, and I installed

 The owner of a 17th Century house in Topsfield designed a picket fence and had it constructed several years ago.
 I made this exact replacement.